Museum of Fine Arts of São Paulo

-The Museum of Fine Arts of São Paulo (MuBA) is a university museum located in the neighborhood of Vila Mariana, in the city of São Paulo, Brasil.
+The Museum of Fine Arts of São Paulo (MuBA) is a university museum located in the neighborhood of Vila Mariana, in the city of São Paulo, Brazil.
 It opened on September 23, 2007 and was officially registered on April 14, 2008.
 The museum is connected to the Fine Arts University Center of São Paulo (commonly known as "Fine Arts"), a private institution of higher learning, and is sustained through the School of Fine Arts Foundation of São Paulo (FEBASP).

 The museum aims at the conservation, documentation, study, and exhibition of the collection of art and history saved since 1925 through the university center when it was founded under the denomination of the Academy of Fine Arts of São Paulo.
-As a university museum, it also acts in the promotion and dissemination of the scientific production and cultural production of Fine Arts and how didactic experimentation and center of cultural diffusion, organizing temporary exhibitions and various educational activities.
+As a university museum, it also acts in the promotion and dissemination of the scientific production and cultural production of Fine Arts, organizing temporary exhibitions and various educational activities.

 History

 The origin of the collection preserved by the Fine Arts Museum of São Paulo predates the establishment of the institution in 2007 by more than eight decades.
 The collection began to be formed after the founding of the Academy of Fine Arts in São Paulo, the oldest college specializing in the artistic education of the state capital, established in 1925.
 Created by the Gaucho politician, writer and musician Pedro Augusto Gomes Cardim, also founder of the Dramatic and Musical Conservatory of São Paulo and Paulista Academy of Letters, and established with the support of intellectuals such as Mário de Andrade and Menotti Del Picchia, the Academy was of great importance for the development of the São Paulo artistic environment at the beginning of the twentieth century when the incipient local artistic learning system was still largely based on informality.

 Installed at first in a house on Rua Bento Freitas, in the neighborhood of Vila Buarque, the Academy of Fine Arts began to offer courses of painting and sculpture and engraving in 1925 and, three years later, the first autonomous superior course in architecture in the state of São Paulo.
 Since 1927, it began to organize periodic expositions of student work.
 The works acquired or donated during these exhibitions, as well as works performed didactic actives or to obtain an academic degree, constituted the first formative aspect of the collection.
 It also comprised a collection of replicas of famous sculptures and plaster pieces, used as models for copy studies.